pnevyk/gryf/README.md

 # gryf

 A playground for experimenting with graph library APIs.
-It may or may not to become a real library.
+It may or may not become a real library.

 **The code is expected to have bugs.
 Changes in API are inevitable.**